 Brainstorming – the joint development of ideas in a team

-“Using the brain to storm a problem” – this is how Alex Osborn, the inventor of brainstorming, described his creativity technique.
-Brainstorming is a format for groups to try to solve a task or problem by jointly exploring and evaluating ideas.
+The inventor of brainstorming Alex Faickney Osborn paraphrased his creativity technique as “Using the brain to storm a problem”.
+It is a format for groups to try to solve a task or problem by brainstorming together and then evaluating ideas.

-In developing brainstorming in 1939, Osborn was guided by the Indian Prai-Barshana technique, which has been around for around 400 years.
-Later, Charles Hutchison Clark developed brainstorming as a method for finding ideas in a team.
-Today, brainstorming is considered a classic of creativity techniques, used in product, software and service development, in all conceivable organisational areas and organisations, or when solving problems.
+Osborn based his development of brainstorming in 1939 on the Indian Prai Barshana technique, which has been around for about 400 years.
+Later, brainstorming was further developed by Charles Hutchison Clark as a method for finding ideas in a team.
+Today, brainstorming is considered a classic of creativity techniques, used in product and service development, in all conceivable organisational areas and organisations, or when solving problems.

 Brainstorming follows a clear process of

 - execution with idea generation and idea evaluation as well as